JessicaFornetti/ml-project/README.md

 # ml-project

-This project provides a comparison of different ... for 3 different datasets.
+This project provides a comparison of different supervised learning models to predict churn behavior/fraud/customer attrition on 3 different datasets dealing with unbalanced data.

 The project uses the following datasets from Kaggle :